fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

 - Click the red arrow to continue.
 The data you’re working with should have a pre-specified head model (mapping from source-space to sensor-space).
 If the head model for this dataset hasn’t been computed, SPM will ask you to do it now.
 Let’s use the “template” model with a “normal” cortical mesh.
 To specify Nasion position, click “select” –> “nas” -> “OK”.
 Please do the same for LPA and RPA.
 Use headshape points.
 After a couple of minutes, click on “display MEG”, then use a “3-shell sphere” EEG head model and a “single shell” MEG head model and again click on “display MEG”.
 This completes the head model.

 - You should now be able to define the neuronal model.
 We would like to compare several alternative models.
-However, depending on the number of sources, connections and effects to be modelled, the inversion of each model can take from several minutes up to a couple hours.
+However, depending on the number of sources, connections and effects to be modeled, the inversion of each model can take from several minutes up to a couple hours.
 For now let’s define a single model and save it.
-This is the model that we would like to defin
+This is the model that we would like to define:

 {% include image src="/assets/img/workshop/meg-uk-2015/dcm_tutorial/image001hires3.png" width="400" %}